Gelean/deldbot/README.md

 # deldbot

-Deldbot is a Discord Bot written in Nodejs 10.16.3 and using the plex-api library and several API endpoints
+Deldbot is a Discord Bot written in Node.js and using the plex-api library and several API endpoints

 ## Software, Libraries, and APIs